-Students who fail to be present for any examination, whether a course final or a comprehensive exam, at the time assigned are not permitted to take makeup or special examinations except in the case of serious illness or unless they have previously been excused by the Dean or the course instructor.
+Students who fail to be present for any examination, whether a course final or a comprehensive exam, at the time assigned are not permitted to take makeup or special examinations except in the case of serious illness or unless they have previously been excused by the Dean of the Seminary (for seminarians), the Dean of the School of Theology (for non-seminarians), or the course instructor.
 In all cases, absence from final examinations results in a final grade of WF or at the discretion of the instructor, in a reduced grade proportionate to the weighted value of the examination in the course.